 "Students, as they are increasingly posed with problems relating to themselves in the world and with the world, will feel increasingly challenged and obliged to respond to that challenge.
 Because they apprehend the challenge as interrelated to other problems within a total context, not as a theoretical question, the resulting comprehension tends to be increasingly critical and thus constantly less alienated.
 Their response to the challenge evokes new challenges followed by new understandings; and gradually the students come to regard themselves as committed."

 "The mind now thinks; now acts, and each fit reproduces the other."

 5. The best teaching catalyzes the natural process of the mind at work.

 We have high expectations for our teachers too.
 We believe that they are learning along with their students—we can't wait to see where that learning will take them.
-Our Fellows will go on to teach at universities, write books, create social policy, invent new technology, make discoveries in science and medicine, and transform our understanding of the world.
-We're proud to think that the Freedom Summer Teaching Fellowship experience has a hand in their development.
+Our teachers will go on to teach at universities, write books, create social policy, invent new technology, make discoveries in science and medicine, and transform our understanding of the world.
+We're proud to think that Freedom Summer Collegiate experience has a hand in their development.

 Lastly, we believe in an education that gets results.
 Our students will be more prepared for the complex texts and intricate problems of college classrooms.
 Drawing from this experience, they'll be more confident in tackling these challenges: they'll go to college having already excelled in a college-level seminar.
 We'll build skills, too, in reading and problem-solving, and we'll track growth in these skills quantitatively through ACT-score increases and qualitatively through end-of-course projects.
 We aim for three levels of outcomes: ACT-score increases that makes students more viable candidates for college, skills in reading and problem-solving that enable college success, and, most importantly, the intangible experience of a mind-blowing seminar, one that transforms students and inspires students to transform the world.